 There are many legal issues in outsourcing contracts.
 An indemnification clause ensures that any neglect on the part of the outsourcing company is overborne by the service provider only.
 This protects your company from incurring any type of loss during or after the project.

 How do you terminate the outsourcing relation?
 Would it hurt your business?
 Will you still have complete control over the software?
 All of this needs to be covered in the exit strategy section of your outsourcing contract.
+The software development companies you choose should be open to accepting your exit strategy.

 This might be the last but is one of the most important components to include in your outsourcing contract.
 You need to be very clear about the termination of the relationship.
 Answer all these questions in the exit strategy: